How to make beats: An in-depth guide to beat production

 Illustration: Jordan Moss

-Have you ever wanted to make your own beats?
+Have you ever wanted to learn how to make beats?

 If so, there’s no better time to get started than now.
 The recent proliferation of free and low-cost DAWs, sounds, and educational resources has drastically lowered the barriers to entry for music production, making creating original and high-quality beats both more affordable and approachable than ever before.
 In this in-depth guide, we’ll walk through exactly how to make beats for a song, covering everything from the tools you’ll need to the creative process of sequencing your own rhythms.